Lady Gaga Says That She Wishes She Would Have ‘Spoken Up Sooner’ About Sexual Assault In Hollywood

 Like many other women in Hollywood, Lady Gaga has been affected by sexual assault in the workplace.

-The 32-year-old recently participated in a round-table panel with the Hollywood Reporter, where she spoke about sexual assault very candidly.
+The 32-year-old recently participated in a roundtable panel with the Hollywood Reporter where she spoke about sexual assault very candidly.
 When Gaga first got into the industry, she was just 19-years-old and from the very moment that she got her foot in the door, she shares that she was harassed.

 “When I started in the music business when I was around 19, it was the rule, not the exception, that you would walk into a recording studio and be harassed.”